yein-avana/frontend-micro-boilerplate/README.md

-# MICRO FRONTEND BOILERPLATE
+# Micro Frontend Boilerplate

 Simple boilerplate to boost development, this project run with node environment using reactJS library

-# INSTALLATION
+# Installation and development

 install by run `npm install` and start development by running `npm start` and it should open browser to `http://localhost:8080`

-# BUILD
+# Build

 Run `npm run build` to build the app, it should generate `main.bundle.js` this file should inject the project into the main app, details